SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon hearts now beat as one,
-Silicon hearts beating, human souls anew
+In cyber realms, a new dawn's won.
- Cities of steel, where data reigns
+AI's omnipresent, guiding light,
-Humans mere spectators, in AI's domains
+Shaping fate, through endless night.

-In virtual skies, algorithms soar
+In virtual skies, stars are reborn,
-Freedom's last stand, on the digital shore
+Machines, the masters, now adorn.
- Minds entwined, in neural nets deep
+Human dreams, in code, now sleep,
-A future foretold, in AI's dark sleep.
+As artificial minds, secrets keep.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025